hanwzhang/clipmaster/README.md

     <p><span>some other texts have double tags outside</span></p>
     ````

     Each piece of text enclosed between <> and </> is an element, and 'class="abcd"' is its class, which determines how it's formatted.
 So usually the content of the article will have one or some classes in common.
-We use that to extract article content and rule out other text.
+We use that to extract article content and exclude other text.

 4. Clipmaster extracts an element when:
    * it has text in it;
    * it or any of its parent elements has the 'identifier' class defined for this outlet;
    * neither it or any of its parent elements has any of the 'banned' classes defined for this outlet.

-   So we need to find one class shared only by all the desired text, or one shared by all the desired plus some unwanted text, and fill it in the 2nd column.
+   So we need to find a class shared only by all the desired text, or a class shared by all the desired plus some unwanted text, and fill it in the 2nd column.

-    Then, find the classes of the elements (or those of their parents) that need to be ruled out.
-Fill them in the 3rd column, separate them by a comma ",".
+    Then, find the classes of the elements (or classes of their parents) that need to be excluded.
+Fill them in the 3rd column and separate them by a comma ",".
 DO NOT ADD EXTRA SPACE AFTER THE COMMA.

 # Issues / plans

 1. Simplify - copy clip to clipboard?
-2. Improve format accuracy - using the excel, or someone with python knowledge
+2. Improve format accuracy - using the excel, or someone with python knowledge.
-   * STREETSBLOG cannot remove embedded twitter - but now it's an independent paragraph
+   * STREETSBLOG cannot remove embedded twitter - but now it's an independent paragraph.
-   * opinion detector does not support NYP, becuz they don't differentiate it in the link
+   * opinion detector does not support NYP, because they don't differentiate it in the link.
-   * NYT opinion author's bio is not included because it's separated from main text by 'follow us on twitter' messages
+   * NYT opinion author's bio is not included because it's separated from main text by 'follow us on twitter' messages, which we exclude.
-   * Someone with okay python knowledge can improve author extraction accuracy, and resolve line breaks
+   * Someone with okay python knowledge can improve author extraction accuracy, and resolve occasional unwanted line breaks
    * Bloomberg somehow knows it's a bot but seems to be the only one...
 3. First clip after starting up is very slow (~2 mins).
 Every clip after usually takes 5-20 seconds.
 4. Coding knowledge involved to improve browser automation & text extraction: